carbon-language/carbon-lang/llvm/docs/GlobalISel/GenericOpcode.rst

 G_UNMERGE_VALUES
 ^^^^^^^^^^^^^^^^

-Extract multiple registers specified size, starting from blocks given by indexes.
+Extract multiple registers of the specified size, starting from blocks given by indexes.
 This will almost certainly be mapped to sub-register COPYs after register banks have been selected.
 The output operands are always ordered from lowest bits to highest: